 This might seem like an obvious one, but simply making sure you have copies of all the necessary documents is a huge first step.
 I took a small plastic wallet with photocopies of all flight information, tickets and my identification documents – just in case anything went missing/ got stolen or flights/ connections were cancelled.
 The last thing you want is to be stranded on the other side of the World!
 It’s always better to be safe than sorry.

-2. Luggage limitations
+2. Know the luggage limitations

 Long-haul flights typically provide in-flight entertainment in the form of small touchscreen TVs in the headrests.
 These usually show very recent film releases and older classics, while also providing flight information, music and several games.
-I brought my iPad with me, thinking I’d need some form of entertainment on the way, but there really isn’t any need to bring consoles or tablets with you when it is all already provided.
+I brought my iPad with me, thinking I’d need some to provide myself with form of entertainment on the way, but there really isn’t any need to bring consoles or tablets with you when it is all already provided.
 Unless you really need it with you, I wouldn’t recommend wasting valuable hand-luggage space on something you won’t use.

 4. Vaccine check